vdbrink/vdbrink.github.io/esphome/co2_senseair_s8_sensor.md

 ## Home Assistant

-Ones the sensor push the data, you can use and present the data on your dashboards or create notifications when the status is not good.
+Ones the sensor pushes the data, you can use and present the data on your dashboards or create notifications when the status is not good.

 ### Dashboard Gauge

-In a gauge you can direct see if the current co2 value is correct.
+In a gauge you can directly see if the current co2 value is correct.
 I used different colors to indicate how bad the condition is.
 I used the values from the table mentioned in the [Introduction](#introduction).

 <img src="co2_images/home_assistant_co2_gauge.jpg" alt="Home Assistant Gauge" width="500px">